 Our parents are our primary role models and we grow up observing how they treat each other.
-Unless we makes a conscious effort not to be like our parents, a man will usually end up behaving like his father and a woman like her mother.
+Unless we make a conscious effort not to be like our parents, a man will usually end up behaving like his father and a woman like her mother.

-Most of us do this without even realizing it, because it happens at a subconscious level.
+Most of us do this without even realizing it because it happens at a subconscious level.
 Watch closely and observe how your partner’s parents treat each other.
 Do they talk to each other with respect and treat each other with affection?

 Do they respect women?

 Some Indian families will put up a pretence of respecting women and pay lip service to support them in their career, but once you’ve crossed their threshold, you’ll be relegated to the job of “maid and baby factory”.

 Listen to the members of your partner’s family carefully before you say yes to marriage.
 If you look closely enough, you’ll see shades of disrespect in their attitude towards women.

 Ignore this at your peril.
 If you notice any disrespectful talk about how “independent” women or feminists are ruining families, run for the hills.